-This, the 9th International Symposium on Biohydrometallurgy (Biohydromet '18), is organised by MEI with Prof Sue Harrison, Dr Patrick d'Hugues and Dr Chris Bryan.
+This, the 9th International Symposium on Biohydrometallurgy (Biohydromet '18), is organised by MEI with Prof Sue Harrison, Dr Patrick d'Hugues and Dr Chris Bryan and is sponsored by Outotec.
 Media sponsors are International Mining.

 Biohydromet '18 will focus on the latest developments in the field of biohydrometallurgy: the development, optimisation and application of integrated biomining process operations for mineral ores, including low grade and complex ores; the microbiology of biomining and the application of biohydrometallurgy to novel resources (such as mine and electronic wastes) and the (bio)remediation of mining-impacted environments.

 1. Biomining Process Development:

 - Development and optimisation of biohydrometallurgy processes, including sub-processes of biohydrometallurgy, reactor systems, hydrodynamics and modelling

 - Associated Unit operations, Up- and Downstream processing (including waste management) etc.

 - Microbial ecology and succession, both description and kinetics